johndohoneyjr/react-copilot-labs/Labs/Base-MUI4-React17-App.md

 # Base MUI4 and React 17 Applications

 The goal of this lab is to build a React 17 application that uses MUI version 4.
-This is the base of the Luminate Components.
 We will use this React App to experiment with Github Co Pilot.

 ## Expectations: